interrzero/base-docker-images/README.md

 Then, create a pull request with your change targeting the `main` branch.
 Once the pull request is merged, the "Update Image" workflow will be triggered, and a new version of the image will be built and published.

+## Credits

+We would like to extend our sincere gratitude to **Chainguard** for their invaluable contribution to the open-source community.
+Their dedication to security and innovation has provided us with the hardened, minimal base images that are the foundation of this project.

+The images provided by Chainguard are not only free but also meticulously maintained and regularly updated, allowing us to build and distribute our own secure base images with confidence.

+To learn more about Chainguard and their mission to secure the software supply chain, please visit their website: [chainguard.dev](https://www.chainguard.dev/)